SkylineCommunications/dataminer-docs/connector-help/connector_help/Intelsat Flex Platform VSAT.md

 # Intelsat Flex Platform VSAT

 The IntelSat Flex Platform VSAT functions as a virtual connector designed to streamline the presentation of critical data sourced from Intelsat terminals.
 This platform offers an intuitive front-end interface that enables users to conveniently interact with the data.
 To facilitate this process, a separate connector known as the Generic Kafka Consumer operates autonomously to ingest data from the Intelsat Kafka broker.
-This consumer collects the data and persists it as files within a designated location.
+This consumer collects the data and saves it in files at a designated location.
 Subsequently, the IntelSat Flex Platform VSAT injects these saved files, populating the corresponding data tables.
-This integrated approach ensures that the data is efficiently organized and instantly accessible via the connectors's interface.
+This integrated approach ensures that the data is efficiently organized and instantly accessible via the interface of the connector.

 ## About